ece362-purdue/proton-labs/lab9-control-flow/README.md

 > In order to implement the multiple `return` statements in the C program, use the `ret` instruction in the RISCV32 ISA.  `ret` will pop the return address from the stack (intiially saved by `main` to the `x1/ra` register when it calls your function) and jump to it.

 > [!Tip]
 > `lw` will load a 32-bit value from memory.
-However, we are using `char` this time, which is just 8-bit!
+However, we are using `char` this time, which is just 8-bit, so don't use `lw`!

 ### Step 2: Fibonacci with loop (`asm_fib`)